Monte Carlo Outfits: What to Wear in Monaco During Spring

 A scenic view of Monaco's coastline framed by trees, showcasing lush greenery and the Mediterranean Sea with overcast skies.

-Rain is relatively rare in April, with an average of 6 drizzling days throughout the month.
-When it does rain, it usually lightly showers rather than heavily downpours—unluckily for me, my day trip to Monaco happened to coincide with one of these outlier torrents.
-Without an umbrella I was soaked from head to toe, so check the forecast and if the sky darkens you might as well buy an umbrella from a souvenir shop since it’s better to be safe than sorry
+Rain is relatively rare in April, with roughlysix drizzling days during the month.
+When it does rain, it typically arrives as a light shower rather than a downpour.
+My one day trip to Monaco from Nice, however, happened to coincide with an outlier torrent.
+Without an umbrella, I was soaked from head to toe within minutes.
+Learn from my mistakes and check the forecast; if the sky darkens, buy the souvenir shop umbrella—especially if you’re a day-tripper without the luxury of retreating to a hotel.

 What to Wear in Monaco in April?